Built-in attributes

 anonymous | true | This attribute is optional.
 If set, this boolean attribute prevents the context from appearing in the Contexts list.
 If the anonymous attribute is set to true , LaunchDarkly treats the context as anonymous. |

-Here is an example of a context with built-in attribute values:
+Here is an example of a context with built-in attribute values, though each SDK sends context data to LaunchDarkly in a slightly different format:

 You can structure your context keys so they are both searchable and unique.
 To do this, we suggest adding a searchable term to the beginning of the key, followed by a unique ID.
 For example, if you wanted to easily search users that encountered a specific service, you could structure the key as follows: service_name:uuid